 There are wildly entertaining, mood-enhancing, award-winning video games ready to destress your distress and enhance your day.

 And the research to support this is aplenty, beginning with an East Carolina University study that posits casual video games can reduce stress.
-Games, including nonviolent travel, puzzle completion, artful storylines, relaxing scores, and simple builds can positively impact our brain waves.
-Translation: Video games can calm us if we know just what makes for a calming game.
+Games, especially those with nonviolent travel, puzzle completion, artful storylines, relaxing scores, and simple builds, can positively impact our brain waves.
+Translation: video games can calm us if we know just what makes for a calming game.

 When we choose a video game, what are we seeking?
 Fun, for starters.
 But in many ways, that “fun” comes in the form of escapism, relaxation, or control.
 Interestingly enough, some employers even employers encourage games for post-work recovery.
 So, why not take a break from life’s challenging goals and express some creativity?

-To help you know where to start, we’ve compiled five video games that promote a peaceful disposition through their storytelling, artful worlds, simple building tasks, casual tones, and, yes, the absence of combat.
+To help you know where to start, we’ve compiled a list of five video games that promote a peaceful disposition through their storytelling, artful worlds, simple building tasks, casual tones, and, yes, the absence of combat.

 In this artful and visually arresting world, you meet anonymous players throughout the storyline with silent but meaningful connections.
 It conjures a sense of wonder that draws you into a peaceful state.
 The gameplay interaction with other users is non-threatening and noncompeting.
 Journey also eliminates pre-conceived biases that come with language barriers by communicating only with the sound of a chime.
 Journey‘s lonely desert, the score, and the ease of gameplay place the video game at the forefront of a peaceful 2021.

 This real-time simulation game filled the giant 2020 social void for millions.
 Build your island as you see fit, then keep it private or invite friends to your island.
-Animal Crossing has drawn in well-known celebrity players such as Elijah Wood, Chrissy Teigen, and Brie Larson.
+AC:NH has drawn in well-known celebrity players such as Elijah Wood, Chrissy Teigen, and Brie Larson.
 Mark Hoppus even filmed himself playing Blink-182 songs to his son playing Animal Crossing.
-Word Peace Prize on the New Horizon?
+Word Peace Prize for New Horizon?
 Probably not, but strong consideration!

 In The Witness, the player advances through completing puzzles on an island with natural and man-made structures.
 There’s no actual instruction on how to solve the puzzles, but the nature of the puzzling creates a casual gaming experience that enhance your mood.